zm1c/zm1c/README.md

 👉 Writing Some Useful Tools For Myself & Communities.

-👉 Currently Learning Mobile Pentesting & web3.

 `Updating:`  Journey to Cybersecurity Specialist.

-`Updating:`  Journey to OSCP Certificate.
+`Updating:`  Journey to eWPTX & OSCP Certificate.

 ---